 Good measurement is difficult.
 It is very easy, with technology all around us, to measure something, often with a piece of equipment borrowed from another lab, or another discipline, and to produce numbers that look plausible…even encouraging.

 But not necessarily meaningful.
-Or aim is always to look behind the required measurement, to figure out what is really going on, and then to design equipment that is appropriate.
+Our aim is always to look behind the required measurement, to figure out what is really going on, and then to design equipment that is appropriate.
 Put another way, we aim to generate data with significant figures that really are significant.

 In Feb 2010 we gave a series of lectures across Australia, spanning Sydney, Adelaide and Perth on three successive nights and in September of the same year hosted the training day at the AVA meeting in Santorini.
-Together with Dr Craig Johnson of Massey University, New Zealand, and Dr Louisa Slingsby of Bristol Veterinary School we presented a program entitled “The pitfalls of Measurement”.
+Together with Dr Craig Johnson of Massey University, New Zealand, and Dr Louisa Slingsby of Bristol Veterinary School we presented a program entitled “The Pitfalls of Measurement”.

 We present regularly at conferences worldwide.
 In 2013 we both formed part of the international panel of invited speakers at the annual conference of the Australian and New Zealand Laboratory Animal Association in Perth.
 In 2016 Polly presented “Refinements in mechanical and thermal nociceptive threshold testing in mice” at the Society for Experimental Biology and Laboratory Animal Science Association.